cambridge-cares/TheWorldAvatar/Apps/SampleApp/core/data/README.md

+# Data Module

-- Correspond to the repository level in the App Architecture
+The Data Module corresponds to the repository level in the App Architecture.

+The `di/` package is for dependency injection handled by Dagger Hilt.
+Effectively, repository dependencies that manage the data are injected and stored as singleton instances.
+This allows them to persist data throughout the application's entire lifecycle.

-- RepositoryCallback.java is the interface between ViewModel and Repository
+The `RepositoryCallback` interface serves as the interface between the ViewModel and the Repository:

-  - It is created and defined in ViewModel in feature and passed to repository
+- It is created and defined in ViewModel from the `feature` module and passed to the repository.
-  - It defines what the ViewModel should do when the repository received results from network
+- It defines what the ViewModel should do when the repository receives results or errors from the network.
-- di/ is for dependency injection.
-It defines how
-  - Noted: all repository objects are single instance.
-So they can be used to persist data through out the life cycle of the application.
-Different viewmodel objects can share data with
+- Given the separation of concerns, different ViewModel objects can share data with each other through the repository.